yanyaanliu/Kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 Based on the analysis of theater outcomes based on launch date, we can see that there is a larger number of successful campaigns lauched in the  months of May, June and July (Summer).
-The most successful month was May; 66.9% of the 166 campaigns were successful.
+The most successful month was May; 66.9% of the 166 total campaigns launched were successful.
 On the other hand, there were less successful campaigns in the winter months (Nov, Dec, Jan).
-December was the month with most failed campaigns, 46.67% of 75 failed.
+December was the month with most failed campaigns, 46.67% of 75 campaigns failed.

 ![Outcomes based on launch](/Resources/Theater_Outcomes_vs_Launch.png)